Cassandra Hearn, lead attorney

 I took the skills I learned as a solo practitioner and prosecutor and transitioned to working in labor and employment for San Diego’s largest employer, the University of California, San Diego.
 In that role, I advised management at the highest levels of the institution as well as serving as the university’s advocate before state and federal administrative agencies as well as numerous arbitration hearings.
 After five years, I was promoted to the Director of Labor Relations.
 In my desire to provide the greatest value to the university, I decided to leave my role as Director of Labor Relations and to take on a newly developed position as Director of Investigations for the university.
 In that role, I used all of the lessons I learned in my years as an attorney to ensure that those accused of wrongdoing were afforded fair and thorough investigations of the alleged misconduct.

-I am excited for the opportunity to work with the Law Offices of Cassandra Hearn, APC and this extraordinary team.
+I love working with the Law Offices of Cassandra Hearn, APC and this extraordinary team.
 In my role as Of Counsel to the firm, I return to my passion for advocacy, applying all of the lessons I have learned in my fifteen years as an attorney.
 Clients will receive the benefit of my many years of experience and my focus on providing the greatest value possible.

 nancy sanchez, client liaison